 ML Filter for night driving

-ML Filter LLR - LED Light Reduction - Absorbs shortwave blue light with focus on eliminating the uncomfortable blue light from modern car head lights.
+ML Filter LLR (LED Light Reduction) - Light yellow lens that absorbs shortwave blue light with focus on eliminating the uncomfortable blue light from modern car head lights.
 It also increases the comfort for computer work.
-Colour: Light yellow.

 Our comfort filters have been developed to have a specific absorption of certain part of the spectrum.
 This have been proven to be effective for patients with different kind of neuro visual problems.
 The leading hypothesis is that the brain’s ability to filter information has deteriorated after an injury or disease.
 This leads to over stimulation of the brain, leading to different symptoms, such as light sensitivity, balance problems and tinnitus.